-A Bachelor of Arts or Science degree with a popular music studies concentration provides students with a comprehensive course of study focused on songwriting, music production, performance, music theory, and popular music history and culture.
-It can also include preparation for music entrepreneurship through coursework in marketing, accounting, and law.
-Students choose from a variety of performance ensembles, including gospel choirs, jazz combos, hip hop ensemble, and electronic device ensemble, among others.
-They can use elective requirements to deepen their engagement with a variety of subjects, including audio engineering, recording techniques, electronic music, and history and culture courses focused on rock and roll, electronic music, hip hop, and other forms of popular music.
+A Bachelor of Arts or Science degree with a Popular Music provides students with a comprehensive course of study focused on songwriting, music production, music performance, music theory, and popular music history and culture.
+It can also include preparation for music entrepreneurship through coursework in marketing, business, and law.
+Students choose from a variety of performance ensembles, including gospel choirs, a hip hop ensemble, and popular music combos, among others.
+They can use elective requirements to deepen their engagement with a variety of subjects, including music production, jazz, electronic music, and the history and culture of popular music.

-A degree concentration in Popular Music Studies requires approximately two years of music coursework with no audition or portfolio needed.
-The School of Music and Dance is available to help each student choose or construct an appropriate advising track.
-For questions about this, students may contact either the Music Undergraduate Advisor or Associate Professor Toby Koenigsberg.
+The Popular Music degree program has a flexible curriculum that can be completed in as little as two years or as many as four, depending on a student’s personal interests and goals.
+The School of Music and Dance is available to help each student construct an individualized curriculum.
+For questions about this, students may contact either the Music and Dance Undergraduate Music Advisor or Popular Music Chair Toby Koenigsberg.

-What can I do with a degree in Popular Music Studies?
+What can I do with a degree in Popular Music?